Consumer Credit, Debt, and Bankruptcy Blog

 Consumer Trap: Deferred Interest on Retail Credit Cards

 Deferred interest is a new retail marketing gimmick by almost half of retail credit card issuers, promoted with special marketing terms such as special financing or same as cash if paid in full.
 It is a 0% or low rate if the balance is paid in full by the end of the promotional period.
 If the balance is not paid in full by that time, then interest will be charged retroactively on all purchases made during the promotional period.
 Even a single dollar remaining on the balance after the promotional period ends can lead to significant charges of interest.
-Considering that many retail credit cards charge a high interest rate — often 20% or more — the addition of deferred interest can add a significant amount to the bill.
+Considering that many retail credit cards charge a high interest rate — often 20% or more — the addition of deferred interest can hugely increase the bill.

 By contrast, many promotions of 0% from reputable credit card companies do not charge interest retroactively.
 Instead, if the balance is not paid in full at the end of the promotional period, then interest only accrues on the balance thenceforth.